-Austin Transvaginal Mesh Implant Lawyer in Texas
+Austin Transvaginal Mesh Implant Lawyer

 In recent years, tens of thousands of women have undergone medical procedures involving surgical implantation of transvaginal mesh (TVM) to repair pelvic organ prolapse (POP), and/or surgical implantation of a sling device to repair stress urinary incontinence (SUI).
 While SUI affects the bladder and urethra, POP refers to a sagging or bulging of internal organs which may include the vagina, bladder, uterus, rectum, bowel, and urethra.
 Both SUI and POP are most commonly caused by weakened pelvic muscles after pregnancy or labor.